Frequently Asked Questions – II

 “The signs of improvement in the emotions and mind can be expected immediately after the medicine ONLY IF THE DOSE WAS SMALL ENOUGH (I.E. AS SMALL AS POSSIBLE) [Hahnemann's emphasis]; an unnecessarily larger dose, even of the most homeopathically appropriate remedy…acts too violently and initially disturbs the mind and emotions too strongly and too long….”

-and following in order that the vital principle
+in order that the vital principle

 By “vital principle” he means the vitality, the vital force, the immune response, etc.